mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 As a teacher, formative assessment is my bread and butter.
 It’s about having a mental model of how students progress in a subject.
 I concern myself with elementary students building a solid foundation in arithmetic that they can transfer to algebra and higher level mathematics.
 Number sense to additive reasoning.
 Making the big conceptual leap to multiplicative reasoning.
 Building an understanding of properties of operations.
 Using multiplicative reasoning to do fractional reasoning, which paves the way to ratios/proportions, and then algebraic reasoning.

-With this in framework in mind, I’m continuously looking for and eliciting student thinking while teaching.
+With this framework in mind, I’m continuously looking for and eliciting student thinking while teaching.
 When a student struggles, I have a good idea how to help because I understand this framework and where the student's reasoning is within it, then what to do about it.
 With formative assessments I can see, understand, and give students timely, specific feedback.

 For example, I have seen 4th grade students solve a four-digit subtraction problem like 4,324 - 749.
 They use the standard subtraction algorithm and have the correct answer on their paper.
 However, by observing their work and asking them to explain their process I've found that they understand place value up to the tens place, but struggle beyond that.
 A simple "right" or "wrong" answer on a standardized test would miss this crucial nuance.
 Teaching without this kind of formative assessment is why too many students end up building a mathematical House of Cards that is bound to fall down.